Sunhaloo/Obsidian-Publishing/Learning/Hobbies/Windows Docs/Windows Reset - Installation ( Windows 10 + 11 ).md

 >I have never tested this; but I think that if you perform all the steps that I have mention and then you update.
 I think that it might revert back to the original settings.
 >Again, I never tested this, but just go online and update it manually.

-Remember the Khorvie Tech guy from the [[Windows Reset - Installation#Video Recommendations | Video Recommendations]] from above.
+Remember the Khorvie Tech guy from the [[Windows Reset - Installation ( Windows 10 + 11 )#Video Recommendations| Video Recommendations]] from above.
 Instead of me explaining this part; better that he shows you how to configure them in this video right [here](https://www.youtube.com/watch?v=kIftrmT-PmM&t=1103s)

 >Good I do not need to type much them.
 Thank *YouTube University*